viet34tqc/notebook/technical-terms.md

 - Stateless means after the initial request is done, the server-client communication is lost.
 Server doesn't keep the client's state (like HTTP)
 - Stateful keeps the client's state (like Websockets)

+## Critical rendering path

+<https://web.dev/learn/performance/understanding-the-critical-path> **MUST READ THE POST**

+Is the sequence of steps the browser takes before performing the initial render of a webpage:

+- Constructing the Document Object Model (DOM) from the HTML.
+- Constructing the CSS Object Model (CSSOM) from the CSS.
+- Applying any JavaScript that alters the DOM or CSSOM.
+- Constructing the render tree from the DOM and CSSOM.
+- Perform style and layout operations on the page to see what elements fit where.
+- Paint the pixels of the elements in memory.
+- Composite the pixels if any of them overlap.
+- Physically draw all the resulting pixels to screen.

+The browser needs to wait for some critical resources to download before it can complete the initial render.
+These resources include:

+- Part of the HTML.
+- Render-blocking CSS in the <head> element.
+- Render-blocking JavaScript in the <head> element.

+Importantly, for the initial render, the browser will not typically wait for:

+- All of the HTML.
+- Fonts.
+Font are not blocking resources but Chrome set them as high priority
+- Images.
+- Non-render-blocking JavaScript outside of the `<head>` element (for example, `<script>` elements placed at the end of the HTML).
+- Non-render-blocking CSS outside of the `<head>` element, or CSS with a media attribute value that does not apply to the current viewport.

 ## Prefetch and preload